robocup-junior/soccer-2022/docs/demo-competition-2022.md

-# RoboCupJunior Soccer Sim Demo 2022
+# RoboCupJunior SoccerSim Demo 2022

 The RoboCupJunior Soccer Sim Demo competition is exactly what it sounds like: a chance to try out the Webots-based Soccer Sim environment, along with the new